mychris/bf-cc/README.md

 This will not work with the default EOF flag and results in an endless loop.
 `,[.[-],]` would be a more resilient implementation.

-== TODOs
+## TODOs

 Like always, too many.

-== License
+## License

-Copyright (c) 2023-2024 Christoph Göttschkes
+Copyright (c) 2023-2025 Christoph Göttschkes

-Licensed under the https://opensource.org/licenses/MIT[MIT] License.
+Licensed under the [MIT](https://opensource.org/licenses/MIT) License.
 See the `LICENSE` file for more info.

-Intergation test programs starting with bforg_ are taken from http://www.brainfuck.org/[brainfuck.org] and have been created by daniel b cristofani and are licensed under https://creativecommons.org/licenses/by-sa/4.0/[CC BY-SA 4.0]
+Intergation test programs starting with bforg_ are taken from [brainfuck.org](http://www.brainfuck.org/) and have been created by daniel b cristofani and are licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)